pixelmesh

 Inspiration

-pixelmesh blends distributed systems engineering with projection mapping and real-time computation.
+pixelmesh stands on earlier explorations of independent screens forming a coherent visual surface, blending distributed systems engineering with projection mapping and real-time computation.
 Infrastructure behaving like art.

 Adam Davis